cssandstuff/kuaka/content/home.md

 > First rate service!
 I am very happy with the high level of professionalism, speed, quality of work, and flexibility for working with me internationally.

-> Liz has always provided work of the highest quality, with great attention to detail and always on time.
+> Elizabeth has always provided work of the highest quality, with great attention to detail and always on time.
 She is a pleasure to deal with and I would not hesitate to use her services again!

 > Since I started my immigration business in the beginning of 2015, I have been very happy with your services.
 You respond to my emails very quickly.
 You have strong professional ethics, which makes me feel comfortable to deal with you.